miticollo/poc-anfora/README.md

 # Appium on iOS stock

-You must enable Remote Automation and web Inspector in Safari Advanced settings.
+You must enable Remote Automation and Web Inspector in Safari Advanced settings.

 > **Note**<br/>
 > Disk Developer Image is not required.